roozbehp/persiancalendar/README.md

-This is a partial port of Calnedrical Calculations code to Python.
+This is a partial port of Calendrical Calculations code to Python, focused on the astronomical Persian calendar.

 The code is updated to reflect the best information available on the ground about the Persian calendar, especially changing its locale